hashgraph/hedera-services/docker/README.md

 This folder contains file that are used to start the services as docker containers.
-All docker workflows are defined and gradle tasks.
-No skript of file in this folder should be called 'by hand'.
+All docker workflows are defined with a corresponding gradle task.
+No script or file in this folder should be called 'by hand'.